 There are multiple types of radiator fluid on the market, but the most important thing to know is that they should never be mixed, and it’s best not to switch types between refills.
 Mixing radiator fluids can create a gel byproduct that may clog the cooling system passages within your engine, resulting in the overheating or freezing that radiator fluid is designed to avoid.
 So, if you’re unsure, do a double check to avoid mixing.

-Fortunately, whether you’re looking for a routine cooling system check or need to flush the entire system, you can stop by Jiffy Lube where highly trained technicians have access to the radiator fluid specifications for every vehicle make and model and can help ensure your vehicle gets the correct type and amount of radiator fluid to perform at its best.
+Fortunately, whether you’re looking for a routine cooling system check or need to flush the entire system, you can stop by Jiffy Lube®, where trained technicians have access to the radiator fluid specifications for every vehicle make and model and can help ensure your vehicle gets the correct type and amount of radiator fluid to perform at its best.
 Impressive, right?
-And as part of the service, Jiffy Lube will test your vehicle’s cooling system, assess your needs, replace with the necessary radiator fluid and properly dispose of your old radiator fluid.
-Keeping your vehicle’s cooling system properly filled will help get the best performance from your vehicle and help extend the life of the vehicle.
-Whether it’s hot, cold, warm or cool – bring it on to Jiffy Lube.
+And as part of the service, Jiffy Lube will test your vehicle’s cooling system, assess your needs, replace it with the necessary radiator fluid, and properly dispose of your old radiator fluid.
+Keeping your vehicle’s cooling system properly filled will help get the best performance from your vehicle and help extend its life, so visit your local Jiffy Lube to top off your radiator fluid.